-Sharon Dolev is a peace and human rights activist with a focus on eradicating nuclear and other weapons of mass destruction from the Middle East through innovative policy, education, advocacy and activism.
+Sharon Dolev is a peace and human rights activist with a focus on eradicating nuclear and other weapons of mass destruction from the Middle East and beyond through innovative policy, education, advocacy, and activism.
 She is the founder and Executive Director of the Middle East Treaty Organization (METO), an organization dedicated to promoting disarmament and non-proliferation in the region.
 Sharon is also the founder of the Israeli Disarmament Movement (IDM), which works towards involving Israel in international and regional peace and disarmament processes.

-Emad Kiyaei works at the intersection of political risk, diplomacy and disarmament.
-He is a director at the Middle East Treaty Organization (METO), which seeks to eradicate all weapons of mass destruction from the Middle East through innovative policy, advocacy and educational programs.
+Emad Kiyaei works at the intersection of international security, diplomacy and arms control.
+He is a director at the Middle East Treaty Organization (METO), which seeks to advance peace, security and stability through innovative policy, advocacy and educational programs.
 He is the co-author of Weapons of Mass Destruction: A new approach to non-proliferation, published by Routledge.
 He is also a senior advisor to Goodly Labs, a non-profit innovation facility operationalizing social science research and latest technology for the public benefit.

 He lectures on security and disarmament issues at various academic and policy institutions.
 Formerly, he was a researcher for Princeton University’s Woodrow Wilson School of Public & International Affairs and an associate at Columbia University’s Center for International Conflict Resolution (CICR).
 Emad served as executive director of the American Iranian Council (AIC), an educational organization that focuses on US-Iran relations.
 Emad holds a Masters of International Affairs from Columbia University School of International and Public Affairs.